Illusion (video game series): Epic Mickey: Power of Illusion

 While not part of Sega's series of games, Power of Illusion is instead a tribute to Castle of Illusion (with similar story elements from said game returning in the game) being developed by DreamRift for the Nintendo 3DS as a follow-up to 2010s Epic Mickey.
 The plot focuses on Mizrabel, now forgotten and a resident of the Wasteland for forgotten characters, attempting to pull popular characters into her new castle of illusion in order to leave them trapped and escape the Wasteland herself.
 Mickey comes to stop her after being contacted by Oswald the Lucky Rabbit about her scheme.
 The game features classic sprite animation reminiscent of the Mega Drive games while including more recent features such as paint and thinner.
 The game was released in November 2012.

 Disney Illusion Island

-A side-scrolling co-op platformer is planned for release on Nintendo Switch on July 28, 2023.
+A side-scrolling co-op platform game developed by Dlala Studios and published by Disney Games named Disney Illusion Island was released on Nintendo Switch in July 2023.